 Yes yes, I know one of the appeals of this lifestyle is to make new friends and talk to your neighbours etc, but I’m just talking about those common courtesy things that respects every persons’ different levels of comfort around other people, and respect for their personal property.

-Here are my top tips (I should really call them pet peeves… cos that’s really what they are)
+Here are my top tips for caravan or RV park etiquette (I should really call them pet peeves… cos that’s really what they are)

 Top Tips for Caravan Park Etiquette